We don’t support this browser anymore.

 Johanna Kyrklund and Remi Olu-Pitan, Schroder Managed Balanced

 This is a ‘fund of funds’ run by Johanna Kyrklund and Remi Olu-Pitan, supported by a team of investors.
-Primarily invest in funds run by other talented Schroders fund managers, the investments collectively represent hundreds of different companies and bonds.
+Primarily invested in funds run by other talented Schroders fund managers, the investments collectively represent hundreds of different companies and bonds.
 This means the fund provides a high level of diversification in one convenient investment.

 The managers tend to favour shares when the economic environment is positive.
 But in times of stress, they shift to more diversified assets, such as bonds and cash, aiming to minimise losses.
-The managers’ freedom to invest in high yield bonds and derivatives adds risk.
+The managers’ freedom to invest in emerging markets, high yield bonds and derivatives adds risk.

 The fund also has a holding in Hargreaves Lansdown.